Nmuta/tt_local_backup/Notes/steelhead/steelhead-apis.md

 Task<AdminSendGroupLiveryGiftOutput> AdminSendGroupLiveryGift(int groupId, Guid liveryId) {}

+// Ignore this one.
+We will want to integrate V2 endpoints only in Steelhead.
 Task AdminSendItemGift(ulong recipientXuid, int itemType, int itemValue) {}

 Task AdminSendItemGiftV2(ulong recipientXuid, string itemType, int itemValue) {}

+// Ignore this one.
+We will want to integrate V2 endpoints only in Steelhead.
 Task AdminSendItemGroupGift(int groupId, int itemType, int itemValue) {}

 Task AdminSendItemGroupGiftV2(int groupId, string itemType, int itemValue) {}

+// Ignore this one.
+We will want to integrate V2 endpoints only in Steelhead.
 Task<AdminGetSupportedGiftTypesOutput> AdminGetSupportedGiftTypes(int maxResults) {}

 Task<AdminGetSupportedGiftTypesV2Output> AdminGetSupportedGiftTypesV2(int maxResults) {}